sncf-connect-tech/flutter_glove_box/CONTRIBUTING.md

-# Flutter Glove Box Guidelines
+# eBay Flutter Testing Tools Guidelines

-Thank you so much for wanting to contribute to this project!
+Thank you so much for wanting to contribute to golden_toolkit!
 Here are a few important things you should know about contributing:

   1. Changes require discussion, use cases, etc. Code comes later.
   2. Pull requests are great for small fixes for bugs, documentation, etc.